elivz/vz_bad_behavior.ee_addon/README.markdown

 Installation
 ------------

-VZ Bad Behavior is compatible with ExpressionEngine 2.6+ and 3.x.
+VZ Bad Behavior is compatible with ExpressionEngine 2.6+.

 Download and unzip the extension.
 Upload the `vz_bad_behavior` folder to your `third_party` folder.
 Finally, enable the extension in your control panel.
 There are some settings you can use to fine-tune the script, but generally it will work well out of the box.